AlaskaDav/Online-Retail/README.md

    (d) EIRE
    (e) Switzerland
     This is because, despite the fact that little quanties were sold in those countries, much revenue were still generated.
 I was able to achieve this by comparing the total revenue to total order for the countries to determine the average revenue by price.
+   - Finally, i would recommend that the Online Retail store should endeavour to ensure an improved customer satisfaction for an increase in customer base and also to expand operations lower revenue generating contries.
 🖥️
 🍹